Medical Editor: John P. Cunha, DO, FACOEP

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects include:
+Common side effects include:

 - nausea, vomiting, diarrhea, stomach pain; or

-- mild skin rash.
+- skin rash.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your doctor for medical advice about side effects.
+You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

 Read the entire detailed patient monograph for Vivotif (Typhoid Vaccine)

 Read the entire FDA prescribing information for Vivotif (Typhoid Vaccine)